maros/Zway-Presence/README.md

 * Vacation: Longer absence
 * Day/night

-Additionally presence mode is stored in each device under metrics:mode.
+Additionally the calculated presence mode is stored in each device under metrics:mode.

 # Installation